nus-cs2113-AY2425S1/ip/docs/README.md

 ## Adding Events: `event`

 Add tasks that starts and ends at a specific date/time.
+Requires 'from' and 'to' keywords, followed by the start and end times respectively.

-Format: `event DESCRIPTION /from START /to END`
+Format: `event DESCRIPTION from START to END`

-Example: `event cs2113 meeting /from 2pm /to 4pm`
+Example: `event cs2113 meeting from 2pm to 4pm`

 Expected output:
 ```